- Introduction to Standard Setting

 - Associated Legal Issues

-Here we revisit our cyclical model of examination exam development.
-Once an examination exam has been assembled, we need to set a standard to determine the appropriate level of difficulty.
+Here we revisit our cyclical model of examination development.
+Once an examination has been assembled, we need to set a standard to determine the appropriate level of difficulty.

-Tests Exams can be categorized into two major groups: norm-referenced tests exams and criterion-referenced testsexams.
+Tests can be categorized into two major groups: norm-referenced tests and criterion-referenced tests.
 These two types differ in their intended purposes, the way in which content is selected, and the scoring process which defines how the test results must be interpreted.